The exact cause is not known. It may be due to sudden hormonal changes during and after delivery.

-- History of anxiety disorder
+- A prior history of anxiety disorders

-- Difficulty with breastfeeding
+- Problems breastfeeding

 |Central Nervous System|